booherbg/interactive-pumpkin/README.md

 ### 1. Prerequisites

-- Node.js 18+ installed on your Raspberry Pi
+- Node.js 18+ installed on your Raspberry Pi (or development machine)
-- WLED controllers on your local network
+- WLED controllers on your local network (or use simulator mode for development)
 - iPad or computer on the same network

 ### 2. Installation